Skip to main content

 When using PCEP, for revertive switching a PCRpt message for the

-recovered higher preference candidate path is sent to the PCE with
+recovered higher preference candidate path is sent by the headends A

-lower preference candidate path with the O field changed from 2 to 1.
+path with the O field changed from 2 to 1 to indicate that the lower

 For non-revertive switching only a PCRpt message for the recovered

-higher preference candidate path with the O field set to 1 is sent.
+higher preference candidate path with the O field set to 1 is sent to

-When using BGP and revertive switching a BGP-LS update is sent to the
+When using BGP, for revertive switching a BGP-LS update is sent by

-LS update for the higher preference candidate path with the B flag
+Path NLRI for the recovered higher preference candidate path with the

 traffic.

-The second candidate path with lower preference is only established
+path with lower preference is established "on demand" and activated

 As soon as failure(s) that brought the first candidate path down are